mickfierte/XData/README.md

 	* Local temporary tables is now supported in dynamic queries
 	* Lot of bugs are fixed
 	* Documetation is available now
+* 1.2.0
+	* SQL Blocks is now supported
+	* Using DI containers for trigger logic modules
+	* Bugs are fixed, algorithms are improved

 ## Contacts